 School attendance laws of the State of Minnesota require that children must attend school regularly.
-Children are expected to be in attendance each school day.
+Children are expected to be in school every day unless they are ill or there is an emergency in the family.
 Students are also expected to come to school on time.
-For attendance questions, please refer to District Policy 503 for more information.
+See policy 503 for more information.

-For the security of children, parents/guardians are asked to call the school office at 320-587-1122 before 9:00 a.m. to report their child's absence.
-Calls may be answered by voicemail before 8:00 a.m.
+For the security of children, parents/guardians are asked to call the school office at 320-587-2837 before 9:00 a.m. to report their child's absence.
+Calls may be answered by voicemail.
 It is important to give the following information: name of student, grade, teacher's name, date, and reason for absence.
 If we do not hear from you, we will attempt to call you at home or at work.
 For this reason we appreciate having your phone number and emergency number updated.
 In order for your child's absence to be considered excused, you must send a note to school if we have not spoken with you or a responsible adult regarding the absence.

-If you email an absence to your child's teacher, please copy the message to the administrative assistants: jacqueline.backen@isd423.org and jamie.kaping@isd423.org
+Please email absences to your child's teacher and/or the attendance secretary: sarah.kottke@isd423.org.

-School begins at 8:50 a.m.
-A student is considered tardy if he or she arrives after 8:50 a.m.
+School begins at 8:40 a.m.
+A student is considered tardy if he or she arrives after 8:40 a.m.
 All tardy students must obtain a late/tardy pass from the office prior to going to their classroom.
-If a student arrives more than two hours after the school bell, he/she is considered absent for a partial or a full day, depending on the time of the late arrival.
-Two unexcused late arrivals (arriving more than two hours after the school bell) will equal one unexcused absence.

 Parents/guardians will be contacted by school if there are more than five unexcused tardies in a trimester and/or three unexcused absences during the year.
-If tardies or absences remain unexcused, you will be sent a "continuing truant" letter and an intervention meeting may be scheduled to develop an action plan for regular attendance.
-Seven unexcused absences will be referred to social services.
-An attendance update will be sent after 10 days of absence.
-After 14 absences, a doctor's note may be required following any future absences related to illness.
+If tardies or absences remain unexcused, you will be sent an "educational neglect" letter and an intervention meeting may be scheduled to develop an action plan for regular attendance.
+Seven unexcused absences will be referred to social services for educational neglect.
+It is a parent or guardian's responsibility to ensure a child's mandatory school attendance.
+After ten excused or unexcused absences, a doctor's excuse will be required following any future absences related to illness.
 There is a specific district doctor form that will accompany the 10-day letter.

-If you must remove your child from school during the school day, please call the Tiger office at 320-587-1122 before 2:00 p.m. or send a signed, dated note to your child's classroom teacher stating the time you will pick up your child at the office.
+If you must remove your child from school during the school day, please email or send a note to your child's classroom teacher stating the time you will pick up your child at the office.
 Children are not permitted to leave with anyone unless requested and approved by the parents/guardians.
 You must come to the school office and sign your child out.
-Children are not allowed to leave the school during the school day without being checked out through the office.
 Please make every attempt to schedule routine dentist or doctor appointments outside of school hours.